Millicent Williams - Director

 All of these experiences inform Tara’s work as PBOT’s Interim Director.
 She will continue to support PBOT in reducing its silos and being more transparent.
 This includes considering how PBOT delivers its work and how it’s aligned with our strategic plan.

-Dave Benson - Parking & Regulatory Services Group Director
+Alex Bejarano - Right-of-Way Management & Services Group Director (Interim)

 Wendy Cawley - Traffic Systems & Operations Group Director

-Wendy Cawley was recently appointed as the Manager for the Traffic Systems and Operations Group.
+Wendy Cawley returned to her role as Group Director of PBOT's Traffic Systems & Operations after serving as Interim Deputy Director during the search for a new director.
 She began working for PBOT in 1997 because she wanted to interact more with people in their neighborhoods.
-Since that time Wendy has worked in Traffic Operations, Traffic Design, Project Management and Development Review.
-In 2010, Wendy accepted a position as PBOT’s Traffic Safety Engineer and helped shape the High Crash Corridor program that eventually became the Vision Zero Program.
+Since that time Wendy has worked in Traffic Operations, Traffic Design, Project Management, and Development Review.
+In 2010, Wendy accepted a position as PBOT’s Traffic Safety Engineer and helped shape the High Crash Corridor program that eventually became the Vision Zero program.
 Wendy was appointed as PBOT’s first female City Traffic Engineer in March 2020.

-Wendy is responsible for managing the Signals & Street Lighting, Traffic Design, Traffic Operations and Temporary Traffic Control sections.
+As Traffic Systems & Operations Group Director, she was responsible for managing the Signals & Street Lighting, Traffic Design, Traffic Operations, and Temporary Traffic Control sections.
 These sections are responsible for designing new streets, redesigning existing streets, creating traffic control plans to help people move through and around construction sights, designing street lighting systems to help Portlanders move safely in dark conditions, designing and timing traffic signals to keep Portlanders moving safely and efficiently through busy intersections, and investigating and responding to neighborhood safety concerns, such as requests for new crosswalks or stop signs.
-Wendy is proud to manage the 80 staff that make up this group – they are some of the most talented traffic engineers and technicians in the nation.
+Wendy remains proud to have managed the 80 staff that make up this group – they are some of the most talented traffic engineers and technicians in the nation.

 Wendy has a Bachelor of Science degree in Civil Engineering from the University of Washington.
 Outside of work, Wendy likes to travel with her husband, visit her kids at college, hike, golf, and play piano.